Author: Lem Chuck Moth

 - The two Brothers of the Koho

 Because the story was retrieved during the colonial time and that the well-off Annamete and the Laotians had moved in to become their neighbors, the Koho complete their story by including the two new comers as the civilized races of their two brothers.
-As quoted in the factual history, the two brothers who behaved and lived along fine with the father were not so kind to the Koho.
+The story was later seen in the Tai tradition of the three chiefs of Khun Khek, Khun Khan and Khun Po wamsa.
+As quoted in the factual history, the two brothers (Khun Khan represnting the Vietnamese and Po Vamsa (representing the Cham) who behaved and lived along fine with the father were not so kind to the Koho (Khun Khek).

 Specific information on the factual history of the Koho peoples is scanty.
 For centuries, more highly organized peoples, by pressure and exploitation, gradually pushed the Koho out of the lush coastal areas into the more rugged country they currently inhabit.(MGRV: Chapter 1 The Koho: Factual History)